Aaron Hernandez found not guilty of murder

 The evidence

-The prosecution's case was light on forensics, and relied heavily on testimony from former friend Alexander Bradley, who said he was with Hernandez during the fatal shooting.
+The prosecution's case was light on forensics, and relied heavily on testimony from Bradley, who said he was with Hernandez during the fatal shooting.

 Bradley, who received immunity to testify, said that Hernandez became angry one night out when a man bumped into him at a nightclub and spilled his drink.
 Later that night, Hernandez ordered Bradley to drive up next to that man's packed vehicle at a stop light.